Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Introduction

-Here, we aim for the following contributions: \begin{itemize} \item since the controller receives as input an error based on the average difference between the states of the vehicle $i$ and its neighbors, we can model nearby teammates as a single-vehicle subjected to uncertainties.
+Here, we aim for the following contributions: \begin{itemize} \item since the controller receives as input an error based on the average difference between the states of the vehicle $i$ and its neighbors, we can model nearby teammates as a single-vehicle subjected to model uncertainties.
 It allows us to perform the training process in a simplified scenario with only two vehicles, later generalizing its application to other topologies without the need for a new training process.

-\item to handle fluctuations in the average error calculated across all neighbors, we had to exchange the output of the network from $\iuin{i}(t)$ (commonly used in the literature of \ac{RL} strategies for platoons) to $\iduin{i}(t)$.
-This modification endowed the \ac{CNN} with the capability to adjust the acceleration command every time the system is disturbed by unpredictable forces or system uncertainties.
+\item to handle fluctuations in the average error calculated across all neighbors (caused by the different dynamics of the heterogeneous neighbors), we had to exchange the output of the network from $\iuin{i}(t)$ (commonly used in the literature of \ac{RL} strategies for platoons) to $\iduin{i}(t)$.
+This modification endowed the \ac{CNN} with the capability to adjust the acceleration command every time the system is disturbed by unpredictable forces.
 This output must be integrated to obtain $\iuin{i}(t)$ and the resulting command is employed to avoid undesirable effects.

-\item concerning the previous topics, we offer a theoretical formalization to justify the improved performance of the proposed modification, in terms of ensuring null spacing error in steady-state conditions, even when subjected to different communication topologies, external forces (such as elevation in the road), or uncertainty in the model parameters. \end{itemize}
+\item concerning the previous topics, we offer a theoretical formalization to justify the improved performance of the proposed modification, in terms of ensuring null spacing error in steady-state conditions, even when subjected to different communication topologies, external forces (such as elevation in the road), or uncertainty in the model parameters (like mass, tire friction, drag coefficient or inertial delay, among others). \end{itemize}

-When compared to the state-of-the-art literature, our method is completely \emph{model free}, since it doesn't need to know the communication topology of the team.
+When compared to the state-of-the-art literature, our method is completely \emph{model free} in the sense that it doesn't need to know the communication topology of the team.
 As will be discussed later, other works assume fixed and known communication architectures, which makes the training stage more difficult and less generalizable.
-Our strategy is also capable of approximating null steady-state error under the existence of external disturbances and parametric uncertainties, while other papers assume perfect communication and known vehicle dynamics.
+On the other hand, similarly to other papers, we still need to have an estimate of the vehicle parameters in order to realize an approximated dynamic cancellation, although, in our case, it doesn't need to be perfect.
+If the parameters deviate from the nominal values, the proposed approach can mantain a similar performance.
+Our strategy is also capable of approximating null steady-state error under the existence of external disturbances and parametric uncertainties, while other papers assume perfect communication and precisely known vehicle dynamics.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec:related_work}, we present a review of the current literature.
 In Sec.~\ref{sec:methodology}, we formalize the problem and discuss the environment setting, while in Sec.~\ref{sec:proposed_method}, we present the proposed methodology.
 Simulated experiments in Sec.~\ref{sec:experiments} illustrate the effectiveness of our approach when subjected to generalized environments.
 Finally, in Sec.~\ref{sec:conclusion}, we draw some conclusions and discuss avenues for future investigations.